kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

   must properly set the kind and apiVersion fields.
   These fields are important for the correct decoding of the objects.
   See also: https://github.com/kubernetes/kubernetes/pull/126191

+#### Beta2
+- The feature is enabled for kubelet.
+- Add watchlist support to the fake client so that starting an informer with a fake client works correctly.
+- Extend the existing performance tests with a case that adds a large number of small objects.
+  The current perf test adds a small number of large objects.
+  The new variant will help catch potential regressions such as https://github.com/kubernetes/kubernetes/issues/129467

 #### GA
 - [Switch](https://github.com/kubernetes/kubernetes/blob/a07b1aaa5b39b351ec8586de800baa5715304a3f/staging/src/k8s.io/apiserver/pkg/storage/cacher/cacher.go#L416)